 The Bold and The Determined

-This session happened January 9, 2010.
-The dates given are in-game dates.
+This game session happened October 12.
+The dates listed below are in-game dates.

 Channel 12 News at 10:00 PM